Post job

 An irrigator manager handles the monitoring, inspection, and maintenance of irrigation systems.
 They are responsible for developing ways to manage and improve land.
 They take the lead and monitor the activity of the workers.
 Typically, they gather pertinent documents and necessary information for possible projects and the irrigation's current situation.
 They are also the one who evaluates the planning process on criteria of accessibility, efficiency, and usability among people.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, landscape foreman responsibilities are more likely to require skills like "work ethic," "strong work ethic," "retaining walls," and "cdl."
-Meanwhile, a golf course superintendent might be skilled in areas such as "course maintenance," "fairways," "pro shop," and "pesticide applications."
+Meanwhile, a golf course superintendent has duties that require skills in areas such as "course maintenance," "fairways," "pro shop," and "pesticide applications."
 These differences highlight just how different the day-to-day in each role looks.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from landscape foremen resumes, they are more likely to have skills like "work ethic," "strong work ethic," "grass," and "retaining walls."
-But a tree trimming supervisor might have skills like "harvest," "power saws," "brush chippers," and "booms."
+The required skills of the two careers differ considerably.
+For example, landscape foremen are more likely to have skills like "work ethic," "strong work ethic," "grass," and "retaining walls."
+But a tree trimming supervisor is more likely to have skills like "harvest," "power saws," "brush chippers," and "booms."

-Tree trimming supervisors are known to earn similar educational levels when compared to landscape foremen.
-Additionally, they're 2.2% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.
+Tree trimming supervisors typically earn similar educational levels compared to landscape foremen.
+Specifically, they're 2.2% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between landscape foremen and irrigation managers, there are some differences that are important to note.
 For one, a landscape foreman might have more use for skills like "work ethic," "strong work ethic," "grass," and "cdl."
-Meanwhile, some irrigation managers might include skills like "harvest," "water management," "et," and "irrigation schedule" on their resume.
+Meanwhile, some responsibilities of irrigation managers require skills like "harvest," "water management," "et," and "irrigation schedule. "

-In general, irrigation managers reach similar levels of education when compared to landscape foremen resumes.
+In general, irrigation managers hold similar degree levels compared to landscape foremen.
 Irrigation managers are 3.4% more likely to earn their Master's Degree and 0.2% less likely to graduate with a Doctoral Degree.